 Make Homemade Masks

 If you’re creative and looking for a DIY home project, sewing homemade masks is an excellent way to help out your community!
 You’ll need fabric, two pieces of elastic, a needle and thread, scissors, and a sewing machine to make masks.
-The CDC recommends that masks be made with two layers to help prevent the spread of coronavirus.
+The CDC recommends that your mask covers your nose, mouth, and chin, as well as fits snugly on your face to help prevent the spread of coronavirus.

 Donating blood during a pandemic is essential for helping community members.
 The American Red Cross is encouraging healthy donors to give blood.
 You can easily schedule an appointment at a location near you and give blood in a safe environment while adhering to COVID-19 guidelines.